16 Fun Things to Do in Downtown Hopkins, MN (2026 Guide)

 Most summers the beach is packed with swimmers.
 The beach has a dock to swim out to, concessions, and multiple play areas.

 Go for a bike ride to some of the best places in the South West Metro.
-Hopkins is home to four great Three Rivers Park Bike Trails.
+Hopkins is home to five great Three Rivers Park Bike Trails.

 MN River Bluffs LRT Regional Trail

 The trailhead for the Minnesota River Bluffs LRT Regional Trail is also in Hopkins.
-The bike route connects downtown Hopkins to downtown Chaska using an old trail road.
+The bike route connects downtown Hopkins to downtown Chaska using an old rail road.

 Nine Mile Creek Regional Trail

-Nine Mile Creek Regional Trail paved trail meanders through Hopkins, Edina, Minnetonka, and Richfield as it follows along Nine Mile Creek.
+Nine Mile Creek Regional Trail is a paved trail that meanders through Hopkins, Edina, Minnetonka, and Richfield as it follows along Nine Mile Creek.
 14.6 miles.

 Cedar Lake LRT Regional Trail